Deciding Where to Search

 Newspaper Sources: Go to Finding Newspaper Articles.

 Looking for data?
-Currently we do not have access to databases that exclusively have datasets or statistics, but look out for our Open Data Guide coming soon!
-Useful data on your topic can often be found using Google.
-Search for "[your topic] statistics" or "[your topic] data" or you use Boston Public Library's digital data resources when you get an e-card.
-You can do this remotely and are eligible for a card regardless of where you live because of your affiliation with a Massachusetts university.
+Currently we do not have access to databases that exclusively have datasets or statistics, however useful data on your topic can often be found using Google.
+Search for "[your topic] statistics" or "[your topic] data" or you use Boston Public Library's digital data resources if you decide to get an e-card.

 Still not sure where to search?
-Ask a Librarian!
+Ask Us!